 await db.use({ namespace: 'surrealdb', database: 'docs' });

-method is used to wait for the connection to the database to succeed.
+propery is used to wait for the connection to the database to succeed.
 This is particularly useful if you want to ensure that the connection is established before executing any queries.

-ImportantCall this method after
+ImportantUse this property after

 .connect()